OWASP/abap-code-scanner/index.md

 - Identify potential injection points where tainted data might be used unsafely.
 - Provide more accurate and context-aware vulnerability detection.

-This feature will enable the framework to:
+This feature will enable the to:
 - Reduce false positives by understanding the context and transformations of data.
 - Detect complex vulnerabilities that simple pattern matching might miss.
 - Offer more detailed and actionable reports on potential security issues.